openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 -  If the result is not NaN, the sign of the result is:

-   -  positive if both operands have the same sign; and
+   -  Positive if both operands have the same sign; and
-   -  negative if the operands have different signs.
+   -  Negative if the operands have different signs.

 -  If infinity is multiplied by a finite value, then the multiplication results